katereverie/JavaScript/curriculum/curriculum-projects/Dice-Game/keyTakeaways.md

   - Update the text of `scoreHistory`, `totalScoreText`, `currentRoundRollsText`, and `currentRoundText` as well.
   - Lastly, call `resetRadioOption` to reset all radio buttons.
   - Now that `resetGame` is complete, don't forget to call `resetGame` in `keepScoreBtn`;
+- Now that we've coverned "Three of a kind" and "Four of a kind", we need to add "Full house" to the table.
+A "full house" is when users roll a "three of a kind" and the rest is a pair (two same number).
+  - Start by creating an arrow func `detectFullHouse` with `arr` as the parameter name.
+  - Inside `detectFullHouse`, declara a const variable `counts` and assign an empty object to it (for counting occurencens).
+  - Call `.forEach()` on `arr` to iterate through each element.
+For the callback, use a `ternary` to check if `counts[num]` is truthy.
+If so, incremet by 1; if no, assign 1 to it.
+  - If `counts` has a value of 3, that means we have a "Three of a kind".
+We need to catch that case.
+We can use `Object.values(counts)`.
+It returns an array with all the values of the object `counts`.
+If we want to check if there is the value 3 in the new array, we can chain `.includes(3)` to `Object.values(counts)`.
+This returns a boolean.
+Assign the boolean result to a const variable `hasThreeOfAKind`.
+  - Similarly, if `counts` has a value of 2, it means that users have rolled a pair.
+Catch that in a similar way.
+  - Now, if both `hasThreeOfAKind` and `hasPair` are true, then we have a "Full house".
+By the rule, this should give users a score of 25, using `updateRadioOption(2, 25)`.
+Include this in an `if` statement.
+Else, that is, users have rolled neither a "Three of a kind" nor "a pair", we call `updateRadioOption(5, 0)`.
+  - Now that `detectionFullHouse` is complete.
+Include in `rollDiceBtn`'s callback.
+- Now, the last algorithm we want is "straights".
+  -